 Data capture in emergency events

-In addition to improving the key datasets, LINZ staff are available during and after emergencies to coordinate the collection and supply of aerial photography, LiDAR elevation data, and bathymetry (detailed sea-bed mapping).
+In addition to improving the key datasets, LINZ staff are available during and after emergencies to coordinate the collection and supply of aerial photography, satellite imagery, LiDAR elevation data, and bathymetry (detailed sea-bed mapping).

 This allows agencies responding to or recovering from an event to record the scale of damage and assess impacts.
 For example, the extent of a flood, or the loss of farmland after a fire.